nbudin/devise_openid_authenticatable/README.md

       <p><%= f.submit "Sign in" %></p>
     <% end -%>

 Finally, you'll need to wire up Rack::OpenID in your Rails configuration.
-In Rails 3, you can do:
+If you're using Devise 1.0, you can do:

+    config.middleware.use "Rack::OpenID"

+If you're using Devise 1.1 or a later version, you'll need to do this instead, to ensure that Rack::OpenID sits above Warden in the Rack middleware stack:

     config.middleware.insert_before(Warden::Manager, Rack::OpenID)

-In Rails 2.3, due to the way Devise gets loaded, you'll need to do this instead:

-    require 'warden/manager'
-    config.middleware.use "Warden::Manager"
-    config.middleware.insert_before "Warden::Manager", "Rack::OpenID"

 Automatically creating users
 ----------------------------